Cami-Jahr/CallyBot/README.md

 # CallyBot
-NTNU Software Development Project - Team 57 </br></br>
+NTNU Software Development Project - Team 57 Pentum </br></br>
 CallyBot is a software project under development.
 Cally helps you with reminders, assignment deadlines and exam dates.
 More functions may be added in the future.
-Assignment deadlines are currently only supported for students using itslearning and Blackboard through Feide.
+Assignment deadlines are currently only supported for students using itslearning and Blackboard through Feide at NTNU.
 The only courses currently availible are NTNU courses, which means that the only exam dates you can get are from these courses. </br></br>
 ## Join and talk to CallyBot today
 To talk with Cally click [here](http://m.me/CallyBot).
 The bot CallyBot will not answer until it is released public, or you are added as a test user.
 To be added as a test user, send her a message [here](http://m.me/CallyBot) and you will be added as soon as possible.